zebrafactory/zebrachain/README.md

   the community.
 If someone wishes to contribute under a pseudonym different to their primary identity, that wish is to be respected by all contributors.

+## 🦀 MSRV Policy

+The Minimum Supported Rust Version is whatever the current stable Rust release is when a ZebraChain release is made.

+ZebraChain releases are made weekly (on Thursdays), and when that Thursday happens to correspond with a Rust release, the MSRV is bumped.

+## 🦀 SemVer Policy

+There will be one.
+There is not one yet and there wont be one till the 0.1.0 release.

 [crate-image]: https://img.shields.io/crates/v/zf-zebrachain?logo=rust
 [crate-link]: https://crates.io/crates/zf-zebrachain
 [docs-image]: https://docs.rs/zf-zebrachain/badge.svg